TAFMEDS

 • Practice question accuracy: 70%+

-Focus: Section C (Skill Acquisition) - this is the largest technical section
+Focus: Section C (Behavior Acquisition) - this is the largest technical section at 25%

 DayMorningAfternoonEvening